 - Credit control.
 Examine which customers have missed payments and send out reminders or charge them interest automatically.

-More advanced business accounting software can carry out additional tasks like running payroll, stock control and recording purchases made through a retail point of sale system.
-These functions often require the accounts software to be integrated into your other business systems.
+Accounting software can also offer additional functions like running payroll, stock control and recording purchases made through a retail point of sale system.
+These extras may be available as optional ‘modules’, or by linking other software packages into your accounting system.

 For instance, an accounts package could be tied into your website to record online sales, or could link to your customer relationship management (CRM) software so you can see which customers are most profitable.